 If you are looking for a solution to make GPS Work Indoors, there is a solution that is both affordable and practical for many indoor environments.
 Welcome to this video on navigating indoors using GPS Repeaters and their uses.

-There is though one company who has been providing a solution for a few years now and so today I’m going to talk about one solution that is available to provide full GPS coverage indoors, a solution provided by Faltech, a British company based in Cornwall.
+There is though one company who has been providing a solution for a few years now for enabling GPS signals indoors.
+This company is Faltech, a British company based in Cornwall, England.
 In recent years, Faltech has been providing solutions for a number of organisations including the:

 - Fire service

 In terms of navigation and wayfinding, I find Faltech’s solution particularly interesting, as I suspect you might also if you are interested in indoor mapping solutions.

 GPS repeaters do just that, they repeat and reproduce the GPS signal in indoors locations, where signals cannot normally be achieved.